collective/collective.easyform/README.rst

         collective.easyform [norobots]

-And run buildout and install EasyForm as described above.
+Run buildout.
+In the Add-ons control panel, install EasyForm.

-Then go to the EasyFrom controlpanel (``/@@easyform-controlpanel``) and add the "NorobotCaptcha" field to "Allowed Fields".
+In the EasyFrom control panel (``/@@easyform-controlpanel``), add the "NorobotCaptcha" field to "Allowed Fields".
 Alternatively, activate it by adding it as an ``registry.xml`` entry for Generic Setup:

 .. code-block:: xml